 - Kind: Select Docker Host Certificate Authentication.

 - Client Key: Paste the value of client-key-data from KubeConfig.

 - Client Certificate: Paste the value of client-certificate-data from KubeConfig.

 - ID: Enter the certificate ID.
 In this example, k8sCertAuth is entered.

-- Description: Enter description content.
+- Description: Enter the description.

 - Click Add.

-- Test connectivity.
+- Test the connectivity.

-- Enter the external endpoint of the jenkins service as Jenkins URL, and enter the external endpoint of the jenkins-agent service as Jenkins tunnel.
+- Enter the external endpoint of the Jenkins service as Jenkins URL, and enter the external endpoint of the jenkins-agent service as Jenkins tunnel.